kean/Nuke/README.md

 <img align="right" src="https://user-images.githubusercontent.com/1567433/59151404-cb944300-8a32-11e9-9c58-dbed9789080f.png" width="360"/>

 Nuke features a powerful and efficient image processing infrastructure with multiple built-in processors including `ImageProcessor.Resize`, `.Circle`, `.RoundedCorners`, `.CoreImageFilter`, `.GaussianBlur`.

+> This and other screenshots are from the demo project included in the repo.

 ### `Resize`